The Associated Schools of NSW

 - The Committee of the Associated Schools of NSW (CAS) was formed in 1929.

-- Once sporting contacts were formalized, the CAS became a forum for wider consultation between schools on educational issues generally from the first meeting in 1929 when the Headmasters’ General Committee was formed.
-While The General Committee initially ratified the Sportsmasters’ Committee work, there was also interest in subjects such as Cadets, Public Examinations, Acts of Parliament relating to Education, and the war-time involvement of the Associated Schools in issues of National Security.
+- Once sporting contacts were formalised, the CAS became a forum for wider consultation between schools on educational issues, generally from the first meeting in 1929 when the Headmasters’ General Committee was formed.
+While The General Committee initially ratified the Sportsmasters’ Committee work, there was also interest in subjects such as Cadets, Public Examinations, Acts of Parliament relating to Education and the war-time involvement of the Associated Schools in issues of National Security.
 This form of contact on non-sporting issues later became the business of the Headmasters’ Conference of Australia (HMC – formed in 1931) although frequently questions relating to the place of sport and games in the life of boys’ schools were also discussed at HMC meetings.
 It is significant to note that in Australia sporting associations such as the CAS, GPS and APS of Victoria pre-dated formal contacts between Headmasters.

 - The General Committee of The Associated Schools of NSW established an Athletics competition in 1931, as well as competitions in major team sports such as Rugby Union, Cricket, and in Swimming.
-Gradually, as the schools themselves have grown, and the diversity of their communities has increased, other games have been added to CAS competitions, including Tennis, Basketball, Association Football (Soccer) and Volleyball.
+Gradually, as the schools themselves have grown, and the diversity of their communities has increased, other games have been added to CAS competitions, including Tennis, Basketball, Association Football (Soccer), Water Polo and Volleyball.
 Chess and Debating competitions were also initiated in the early years of the Association.

 - Since 2001 the General Committee of The Associated Schools of NSW has deliberately broadened the range of its interest once again beyond sport, and at each meeting of the Committee, discussion centres on a major area of the life and work of member schools other than sport and games.
 Academic department heads and pastoral leaders join Headmasters in regular (quarterly) meetings to share programmes and insights, and to encourage collaboration.

-- In 2002 an ecumenical church service was held, commencing a new annual event in the Association’s life.
+- In 2002 an ecumenical church service was held, commencing a new event in the Association’s life.
 In some years it is conducted as a Christian leadership forum rather than a service.
 In 2002 the first of a regular programme of major art exhibitions of student work was also mounted, and joint leadership development activities for both senior and junior leaders and a CAS Cadet Drill competition were inaugurated.
 A CAS Music Festival was organised in 2004, and is now a regular fixture, as are CAS Drama Festivals, first held in 2005.